Government calls emergency Cobra meeting in wake of sixth day of violence

 There were 43 arrests, with crown court and university buildings sustaining significant damage, Cleveland Police said.

-The widespread and continued disorder, which broke out in the wake of a knife attack last week which left three girls dead, prompted some MPs to demand Parliament is recalled so the problems can be debated in the Commons, as it was during the 2011 riots.
+The unrest has prompted some MPs to demand Parliament is recalled so the problems can be debated in the Commons, as it was during the 2011 riots.

-The Government has also faced calls for the army to be called in to quell the unrest but ministers have so far insisted police have the resources needed to respond.

-Dame Priti told Times Radio: “I would not feel safe in some of the areas and communities where we’ve seen racism and thuggery on our streets.
+The Board of Deputies of British Jews called for a “national conversation” on promoting respect for the country and each other, as it condemned the “lawlessness and thuggery”.